01 of 05

 - Cleaning Supplies: Store your kitchen cleaning supplies in the bottom cabinet, preferably under the sink.
 The space under the sink tends to be such an awkward space, it makes the most sense to store bottles and sprays, which take up little room, in this tight spot.
 If you have small children or pets, consider a child-proof lock on the cabinet that has the cleaning supplies.
 If the bottom cabinet has more than one shelf, store the cleaning supplies on the bottom shelf in case of leaks or spills.
 Never store cleaning supplies above or on the same shelf as food items.
 Someone could not notice a spill and eat or cook food contaminated with the product.

 Plan to go through your cabinets and do a complete overhaul once or twice a year, depending on what type of cook you are.

-- For helpful reminders, following my Be Organized Month-to-Month Plan, which will prompt you to reorganize your cabinets 2-3 times a year.
+- For helpful reminders, follow a month-by-month organization plan, which will prompt you to reorganize your cabinets two to three times a year.

 - Begin doing quick 30-minute decluttering sweeps weekly.